cloudentity/openbanking-quickstart/apps/configuration/README.md

 docker run cloudentity/openbanking-quickstart-configuration:latest
 ```

-and then a help will be disabled with all the available options.
+and then a help will be displayed with all the available options,

-Or you can preview `configuration` docker container in the [docker-compose](../../docker-compose.yaml)
+or you can preview `configuration` docker container in the [docker-compose](../../docker-compose.yaml)

 # How to add a new template